HybirdCorp/creme_crm/README.md

  - You should probably use "virtualenv" (on a Python >= 3.6).
  - Creme should be installed using 'pip install -e .'
  - About DB server :
-   - If you use MySQL, you must add the 'mysql' flag:
+   - If you use MySQL/MariaDB, you must add the 'mysql' flag:
      'pip install .[mysql]'
    - For PostGreSQL, use 'pip install .[pgsql]' instead.
    - SQLite doesn't require a specific flag (see RECOMMENDATIONS).